vincent-ngo31/instagram-music-bot/README.md

 # Instagram Music Bot
 A bot that will find music shared in Instagram Stories by users you follow, provide links to these songs, and add them to a custom Spotify playlist.
-After initializing the script, just let it run in the background.
-Once it's finished, expect a brand new playlist in your Spotify account!
+Able to be run in the background and scheduled to run daily.
 Works with Google Chrome.

 ### Built With:
 * [Selenium Webdriver]